M2R-sunil/python_hacking/README.md

-# python_hacking
+# python_hacking_blue_teaming
-python codes for hackers
+python programes and tools.
+This is a python hacking directory.